lionel87/fast-tree-builder/README.md

     type TreeNode = typeof roots[number];
     ```

+    We intentionally do not expose a generic `TreeNode` type from the package.
+It is harder to parameterize correctly by hand than to write a recursive type from scratch.

 ## Comparison with other tree building libraries

 The package aims to be feature complete and highly customizable, which usually opposes with performance.
 There are other packages that may be more *performant* but lacks features that I really needed in my daily coding.
 In standard scenarios this package should perform more than enough and nearly as good as any other package.